Oral Cancer Screenings

 • Exposure to the HPV virus

-There is still a chance that you could develop oral cancer even if you do not identify with any of the above risk factors.Continuing to participate in regular dental checkups with our doctors is crucial when it comes to oral cancer detection.
+There is still a chance that you could develop oral cancer even if you do not identify with any of the above risk factors.Continuing to participate in regular dental checkups and other forms of preventive dental care is crucial when it comes to detecting oral cancer.

 Request an Oral Cancer Screening

 Oral health is directly tied to the health of your entire body.
 If you have noticed abnormal symptoms that resemble oral cancer or you fit into one of the risk groups listed above, it’s important to be screened.
-Our Ann Arbor area dentists are happy to conduct an oral cancer screening for you.
+Our dentists in Ann Arbor, MI, are happy to help.
+Call Excel Dental today at (734) 929-9999 or contact us online to request an appointment.